thatpatchguy/Misc-Projects/Break Scheduler/readme.md

 # Break Scheduler

-At my job at REI our Sales leads spend 30-45 minutes every morning to create the break schedule so I figured I could create a tool to take the work out of it.
+At my old job at REI our Sales leads spend 30-45 minutes every morning to create the break schedule so I figured I could create a tool to take the work out of it.

 ## Use